visdesignlab/upset-app/about.md

 As you can see, the final design is fairly close to the very first sketch.

-UpSet was also insipred by [Andrew Gelman's redesign challenge](https://statmodeling.stat.columbia.edu/2007/09/25/redoing_venn_di/), and particularily [Robert Kosara's contribution](https://eagereyes.org/criticism/autism-diagnosis-accuracy):
+UpSet was also inspired by [Andrew Gelman's redesign challenge](https://statmodeling.stat.columbia.edu/2007/09/25/redoing_venn_di/), and particularly [Robert Kosara's contribution](https://eagereyes.org/criticism/autism-diagnosis-accuracy):

 ![Venn diagrams and redesign using a tree and bars by Robert Kosara]({{path}}/autism-redesign.png)